getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ### Delete & Discard

 If there is an irrelevant reoccurring issue that you are unable or unwilling to resolve, you can delete and discard it from the issue details page by clicking `Delete and discard future events`.
-This will delete the issue and event data from Sentry and filter out matching events before they reach your stream.
+This will remove the issue and event data from Sentry and filter out matching events before they reach your stream.

 ![Delete and Discard]({% asset guides/manage-event-stream/06.png @path %})